 - The definition of “Special Effects” as it pertains to this contest is: Effects adding to, changing and/or distorting the shape of the body.
 Examples of this are latex or silicone facial attachments, masking, body attachments, anything applied to the body with glue.

-- The work of the bodypainting is the MOST important criteria consideration for the jury, this is first and foremost a bodypainting competition.
+- The work of the bodypainting is the MOST important criteria considered for the jury, this is first and foremost a bodypainting competition.

 - The size or quantity of any Special Effects used is far less important than the quality.